paulz155/landing/README.md

-page to post and view activity through json-grpc request
+test page to post and view activity through json-grpc requests